anodyne/nova3/docs/skinning/overview.md

 	- Admin changes
 - Using CSS to make simple changes to a Nova site
 - Understanding seamless substitution for skins
+- Blade templating
 - Creating your own view files
-- Blade templating
-- PHP
 - Custom 404 pages
 - QuickInstall for skins
 - Using partials